BDC Hamburger Icon

 Business plan resources

-Every business needs a foundation, solid planning and time to get all of the moving pieces to work together.
-You will need to create a business plan, secure funding, network and acquire business skills through experience and training.
-It may be overwhelming at times, but don’t give up.
+Every business needs a foundation, solid planning and time to put all the moving pieces together.
+You must create a business plan, secure funding, network and acquire business skills through experience and training.
+It may be overwhelming at times but don’t give up.
 Owning a business can be rewarding and may offer financial independence.

 Creating a business plan

 Writing a business plan is a requirement of applying for PASS and is a vital step for any business owner.
-This document outlines the goals of the business and details the steps needed to achieve them.
+This document outlines the business’s goals and details the steps needed to achieve them.

 The plan will include specifics like: